trungvose/angular-tetris/README.md

 - Press `Arrow left` and `right` for moving left and right
 - Press `Arrow up` to rotate the piece
 - Press `Arrow down` to move a piece faster
-- When clearing lines, you will received a point - 100 points for 1 line, 300 points for 2 lines, 700 points for 3 lines, 1500 points for 4 lines
+- When clearing lines, you will receive a point - 100 points for 1 line, 300 points for 2 lines, 700 points for 3 lines, 1500 points for 4 lines
 - The drop speed of the pieces increases with the number of rows eliminated (one level up for every 20 lines cleared)

 ## Techstack